-7.29 Decay-In-Storage.
+7.29 Decay-in-storage.

-- 7.29.1 A licensee may hold radioactive material with a physical half-life of less than or equal to 120 days for decay-in-storage before disposal without regard for its radioactivity if the licensee: - 7.29.1.1 Monitors radioactive material at the container surface before disposal and determines that its radioactivity cannot be distinguished from the background radiation level with a radiation detection survey instrument set on its most sensitive scale and with no interposed shielding; - 7.29.1.3 Removes or obliterates all radiation labels, except for material that will be handled as biomedical waste after release; and - 7.29.1.4 Separates and monitors each generator column individually with all radiation shielding removed to ensure that its contents have decayed to background radiation level before disposal. - 7.29.2 Records of Decay-in-Storage.
+- 7.29.1 A licensee may hold radioactive material with a physical half-life of less than or equal to 120 days for decay-in-storage before disposal without regard to its radioactivity if it: - 7.29.1.1 Monitors radioactive material at the surface before disposal and determines that its radioactivity cannot be distinguished from the background radiation level with an appropriate radiation detection survey meter set on its most sensitive scale and with no interposed shielding; and - 7.29.1.2 Removes or obliterates all radiation labels, except for radiation labels on materials that are within containers and that will be managed as biomedical waste after they have been released from the licensee; and - 7.29.2 Records of Decay-in-Storage.